Venezuela deploys warships, drones after U.S. sends guided-missile destroyers to region

 In a video on social media, Defense Minister Vladimir Padrino announced a "significant" drone deployment as well as naval patrols along its Caribbean coast, including "larger vessels further north in our territorial waters."

-The move comes amid escalating tensions with Washington, which sent three guided-missile destoyers and 4,000 Marines towards Venezuela last week to curb drug trafficking.
+The move comes amid escalating tensions with Washington, which sent three guided-missile destroyers and 4,000 Marines towards Venezuela last week to curb drug trafficking.

 On Tuesday, a U.S. source told AFP that President Donald Trump was dispatching two more ships to the Caribbean to crack down on drug cartels.